basho/basho_docs/source/languages/en/riak/theory/concepts/context.md

 Context#Dotted-Version-Vectors]] instead, for reasons that are explained in that section.

-Like dotted version vectors, vector clocks are a means of tracking a events in distributed systems.
+Like dotted version vectors, vector clocks are a means of tracking events in distributed systems.
 Unlike normal clocks, vector clocks have no sense of chronological time, i.e. they don't care if something happened at 6 pm today or back in 1972.
 They care only about sequences